1 Corinthians 4:2 - Moreover, it is required of stewards that they be found trustworthy.

 Thank you for your interest in our local breeder program.
 We are excited to support local breeders and farms in our community and surrounding areas.
+Quality proteins is the foundation to making our GREAT products and animal welfare is of the utmost importance to us.

 This page serves two (2) key purposes: